Documents to download

-• Reformed statutory guidance for schools is in place, following consultation.
+- Reformed statutory guidance for schools was produced

-• The right of parents to withdraw their children from sex education has been retained.
-Children approaching age 16 have new rights to ‘opt-in’.
+- The right of parents to withdraw their children from sex education was retained.
+Children approaching age 16 gained new rights to ‘opt-in’.

-• Schools can remain flexible in their approach.
-This includes faith schools being allowed to teach within the tenets of their faith.
+- Schools can be flexible in their approach.
+This includes faith schools being allowed to teach within the tenets of their faith

 The Relationships Education, Relationships and Sex Education and Health Education (England) Regulations 2019 confirmed the legal changes.
 Statutory health education in schools was also introduced as part of the reforms.